TTENSHII/Game-Jam-2023/README.md

 Some bugs couldn't be fixed in time:
 - 🕹️ Some guards can move on the ground after death.
 - 💻 The game has been built with the highest settings and requires a high-end PC.
+- 🚀 The game may experience crashes when harvesting multiple minerals of different types simultaneously.